health-ai-lab/CMC-TS/README.md

 **CMC-TS** is a Python framework for discovering **population-level causal structures** in binary time series datasets where variable measurements vary across instances — a common scenario in healthcare, where data collection is tied to clinical events.

+The method is published in L.A.
+Gomez, J. Claassen, and S. Kleinberg (2025) Causal Inference for Time Series Datasets with Partially Overlapping Variables. *Journal of Biomedical Informatics*

 CMC-TS iteratively combines partial observations across datasets to:
 1. Identify causal relationships with temporal lag.
 2. Group datasets by shared variable structures.